Traditional | Online | Social media | Feedback mechanisms

 TI in It

-We demonstrate the fruits of our employees' labor by showcasing consumer electronics that contain TI components.
-Through articles posted on Infolink, TI in It shows how our technology impacts people's lives, thus boosting employee pride.
+We promote the fruits of our employees' labor by showcasing consumer electronics that contain TI components.
+Through articles posted on Infolink and Infolink road shows, TI in It shows how our technology impacts people's lives, thus boosting employee pride.
 The articles also announce key partnerships with customers and describe how we help solve product design challenges.

-TI uses social media tools – Facebook, Twitter, LinkedIn and YouTube – to effectively engage with employees and other stakeholders on the Internet.
+We use social media tools, such as Google+, Facebook, Twitter and YouTube, to effectively engage with employees and other stakeholders on the Internet.
 We expect employees and contractors to comply with our social media policy and guidelines.
 Employees can learn more about navigating social media through our social media tool kit and training program, accessible from our social media portal.

 - Employee Panel.
 Our employee panel is designed to gather a cross-section of opinions across the globe.
-More than 450 employees spend a few minutes each month providing feedback to leaders about their understanding of TI's direction and the effectiveness of leader-led communications.
+Hundreds of employees spend a few minutes each month providing feedback to leaders about their understanding of TI's direction and the effectiveness of leader-led communications.
 Using this input, communication leaders refine engagement strategies and messaging to better meet employees' needs.

 - Employee communications forum.
-Another way we keep a pulse on the minds of employees is to survey communications leaders worldwide.
+Another way we assess employees' opinions is to survey communications leaders worldwide.
 Each quarter, we gather their feedback to help identify employees' key issues, questions and concerns.
 The communications team also uses this network to disseminate company information faster.

 - Surveys.
 We routinely post surveys and polls on Infolink to gauge employees' opinions and understanding of our initiatives.